pratikzdev/simple-json-transformer/README.md

 - Navigate to root of repo in your local directory.

-- Run the following command, you can set the -Djava.io.tmpdir to custom path if, this is the path where the jar will be exported.

-- Execute  `mvn clean install -Djava.io.tmpdir=/tmp`
+- Run the following command, you can set the -Djava.io.tmpdir to custom path, this is the path where the jar will be exported.
+Execute  `mvn clean install -Djava.io.tmpdir=/tmp`

 - I have a basic test.json created at root level you can run - `cat test.json | java -jar /tmp/simple-json-transformer.jar`

 You should see the output in the console.

 Assumptions
 -------------